 Please follow me on Twitter at @DrDaleAtkins and "like" me at Dale Atkins on Facebook, as I will be posting current commentaries regularly.

-My blog will go live early this Fall.
-I invite you to submit topics YOU would like to see discussed.
+My blog has gone live: http://drdaleatkins.wordpress.com/.
+I invite you to "jog my blog" and submit topics YOU would like me to discuss.

 Please visit my website,

 for information and updates about my professional interests, thoughts, and engagements.